FAQ

 ARE THERE RESTRICTIONS ON THE PRODUCTS I CAN PROTOTYPE?

 No restrictions.
-You can build a prototype for any purpose and in any industry as long as it solves a real world problem.
+You can build a prototype in MEMSI that demonstrates how your solution solves the industry pain point.
 It is not required for the prototype to be a complete first step towards a new product – it can showcase the user experience of the new product, or show how a part of that product might work.

 WHO OWNS THE INTELLECTUAL PROPERTY RIGHTS TO MY PROJECT AT THE END?